-The Jasminum polyanthum [jaz-MIN-ee-uh pol-ee-ANTH-um] is a climbing shrub that produces fragrant white flowers.
+The Jasminum polyanthum [jaz-MIN-ee-uh pol-ee-ANTH-um] is a climbing shrub that produces fragrant white blooms.

-It’s an evergreen vine native to Burma and China and suitable for a wide range of climates.
+It’s a semi-deciduous evergreen vine (in some locations) native to Burma and China and suitable for a wide range of climates.

-This fast growing plant flowers nicely and finds use for covering walls or fences.
+This fast growing vine flowers nicely and finds use for covering walls or fences.
 The versatile plant belongs to the Jasmine plant genus and the Oleaceae family of plants.

 You may find it listed under one of its common names:

 - Pink jasmine